Esri/data-collection-ios/docs/README.md

 As values for fields are updated, the app informs the user of invalid changes and why it's invalid.
 The pop-up won't save if there are invalid fields.

 Edits can be discarded by tapping the 'X' button in the bottom tool bar.
-Saving the changes requires every field to pass validation and can be committed by tapping the 'Disk' button in the bottom tool bar.
+Saving the changes requires every field to pass validation and can be saved by tapping the 'Disk' button in the bottom tool bar.

 **Editing a Pop-up's Related Records**